toddhorner/AFT/states/UT.md

 1. No online evidence suggests that a state entity track local plans, which is odd, considering that state law requires that municipalities/counties have a comprehensive plan.
 Strange to have a requirement with no enforcement/monitoring mechanism whatsoever.
 Will query state practitioners in questionnaire email.

+  TO DO: follow-up with Commission staff/board regarding the amount of money actually appropriated for technical assistance.

 #### State planning goals related to compact development/smart growth

 **YES**